Saraswati River

-"Saraswati" has also been identified with the Helmand in ancient Arachosia, or Harauvatiš, in present day southern Afghanistan, the name of which may have been reused from the more ancient Sanskrit name of the Ghaggar-Hakra river, after the Vedic tribes moved to the Punjab.
+"Saraswati" may originally have been andjective meaning "being full of water" and preserved when the Vedic people moved further eastwards.
+"Saraswati" has also been identified with the Helmand in ancient Arachosia, or Harauvatiš, in present day southern Afghanistan, the name of which may have been reused when the Vedic tribes moved to the Punjab.
 (Note: The Helmand river historically, besides Avestan Haetumant, bore the name Haraxvaiti, which is the Avestan form cognate to Sanskrit Saraswati.)
 The Saraswati of the Rigveda may also refer to two distinct rivers, with the family books referring to the Helmand River, and the more recent 10th mandala referring to the Ghaggar-Hakra.

 The identification with the Ghaggar-Hakra system took on new significance in the early 21st century CE, with some Hindutva proponents suggesting an earlier dating of the Rigveda; renaming the Indus Valley Civilisation as the "Saraswati Culture", the "Saraswati Civilisation", the "Indus-Saraswati Civilisation" or the "Sindhu-Saraswati Civilisation," suggesting that the Indus Valley and Vedic cultures can be equated; and rejecting the Indo-Aryan migration theory, which postulates an extended period of migrations of Indo-European speaking people into the Indian subcontinent between ca. 1900 BCE and 1400 BCE.